1930's Beattie Super Hi-Lite

 $1,650.00

-This unit is from the "Derelict Series" lots of signs of being worked hard but beat up in all the right places (super cool look)...
+This unit is from the "Derelict Series."
+There are lots of signs of being worked hard but beat up in all the right places (super cool look)...

-This unit is not very bright - but it is the perfect night light; I know because it is currently in my bedroom being my night light!
+This unit is not very bright - but it is the perfect night light; I know because it is currently my night light in my bedroom!

 Rewired with standard Edison socket and bulb to be used as a standing lamp.
 Light Fixture & Vintage baby rolling Stand (adjustable height from 4' to 8' feet) houndstooth cord with inline switch.
 Metal housing, aluminum, and bronze details, 6" inch Fresnel lens.
 Completely refurbished while still keeping its vintage look intact.